 - Reconnect for nonpayment: $20.00

-When meter tampering, equipment tampering or trespassing to gain access to Tri-County Electric Cooperative owned equipment or easements is suspected or found, the member will be charged a $2,500 tampering fee and charged all costs associated with replacing or repairing damaged electrical equipment and other direct costs of restoring electrical service, as stated in our Service Fee tariff.
+When meter tampering, equipment tampering or trespassing to gain access to Tri-County Electric Co-op owned equipment or easements is suspected or found, the member will be charged a $2,500 tampering fee and charged all costs associated with replacing or repairing damaged electrical equipment and other direct costs of restoring electrical service, as stated in our Service Fee tariff.